Frequently asked questions

 Yes.
 It is required that every cat has up-to-date annual cat flu vaccinations.
 These should be given twice as a kitten, three weeks apart and from then on – once a year.

-Where the cat has not previously been vaccinated two doses are needed, three weeks apart and the second injection should be given a minimum of four weeks before the stay to insure immunity.
-Where the most recent vaccination is a booster there is no minimum period before stay.
+Where the cat has not previously been vaccinated two doses are needed, three weeks apart and the second injection should be given a minimum of one week before the stay to insure immunity.
+Where the most recent vaccination is a booster there is no minimum period before stay provided the boosters have been kept in date historically.

 A veterinary stamped and dated card will need to be presented to prove vaccinations have been given within the last year and historically.